Hereford railway station: History

 The resolution was an agreement to create a new joint railway station to the north-east of the city, called Hereford Barrs Court.
 This would be a joint standard gauge/broad gauge station, sponsored jointly by the standard-gauge Shrewsbury & Hereford Railway (S&HR) and the GWR-sponsored Hereford, Ross and Gloucester Railway (HR&GR).
 When the Midland Railway sponsored Hereford, Hay and Brecon Railway entered the town, they were given access rights, as was the later Worcester and Hereford Railway, which joined the S&HR's route to the north of the city at Shelwick Junction.

-In civil engineering preparation for this, and as the only company planning to enter the town from the north, the S&HR built a brick works north of Dinmore Hill in 1849, which was fed by clay from the earthworks of digging a tunnel south underneath it.
+In the civil engineering preparation for this, and as the only company planning to enter the town from the north, the S&HR built a brick works north of Dinmore Hill in 1849, which was fed by clay from the earthworks of digging a tunnel south underneath it.
 In 1852, 2 1/2 years later and having used 3 1/4 million bricks the tunnel was completed, freight traffic started in July 1852 to provide cash flow.
 However, construction continued, with the massive earthworks for a cutting to enter Barrs Court started in August 1852.

 The plan was to jointly open both stations between all four railways on 6 December 1853, with what was planned to be a Railway Fete.
 However, the first S&HR passenger service arrived at Barrs Court on Saturday 28 October, which carried the chairman Mr Ormsby-Gore and engineer Thomas Brassey.
 As the negotiations and financing of the joint station had taken so long, they arrived at an incomplete facility.
 Whilst completion of the station would follow shortly after, significant rebuilding would occur later in the nineteenth century, when the current Victorian Gothic buildings, designed by R.E.
 Johnson, would be constructed.
-The station opened on 6 December 1853, and the name was simplified to Hereford in 1893 on the closure of Barton station to passengers.
+The station opened on 6 December 1853 and the name was simplified to Hereford in 1893, on the closure of Barton station to passengers.